Safe Harbor Humane Society merges operations with Wisconsin Humane Society

-MILWAUKEE — Officials at the Wisconsin Humane Society and Safe Harbor Humane Society, also known as the Kenosha County Humane Society announced a merger between the two organizations in a press conference Wednesday afternoon.
+MILWAUKEE — Officials at the Wisconsin Humane Society and Safe Harbor Humane Society, also known as the Kenosha County Humane Society, announced a merger between the two organizations in a press conference on Wednesday.

 The boards of both organizations voted unanimously in April to approve the acquisition of Safe Harbor by Wisconsin Humane Society, pending final stages of due diligence, including agreements with municipalities as well as satisfactory title reports on real estate.
 Wisconsin Humane Society hopes to close the transaction as early as May 31.